AngularClass/dope-docs/README.md

 import { createDopeDocs } from '@angularclass/dope-docs'
 import { UIModule } from './app/ui'

-createDopeDocs({
+// this takes in all the options needed to bootstrap your dope docs createDopeDocs({
+  // The module from your app that has all the components exported.
   ngModule: UIModule,
+  /*
+  * This function must return all the modules in your app that have docs.
+  * Above is an example of how to do so pragmatically using webpack`s `require.context`.
+  * If you're not using Webpack, or want to be explicit, you can just require
+  * every file individually or just import them all up top :sunglasses:
+  */
   loadUIGuides() {
     const context = (require as any).context('./', true, /\.doc\.ts/)
     return context.keys().map(context).map((mod: any) => mod.default)